microscaler/tinkerbell/docs/mdbook/src/adr/0001-Choice_of_Rust_Version.md

 Accepted

 ## Context
-The Tinkerbell project is a long-running agentic runtime that coordinates reasoning, code generation, tool usage, and durable memory across asynchronous and cooperative tasks.
+The Tiffany project is a long-running agentic runtime that coordinates reasoning, code generation, tool usage, and durable memory across asynchronous and cooperative tasks.
 As we design and implement a sophisticated internal scheduler, coroutine-style agents, and multi-modal tool pipelines, the choice of Rust version is foundational.

-Rust 2024 introduces first-class **coroutines**, a long-requested language feature that enables cooperative multitasking and stateful, yieldable computations — precisely the kind of behavior required by intelligent agent runtimes like Tinkerbell.
+Rust 2024 introduces first-class **coroutines**, a long-requested language feature that enables cooperative multitasking and stateful, yieldable computations — precisely the kind of behavior required by intelligent agent runtimes like Tiffany.

 Choosing a stable, long-term edition early is essential for architectural consistency and contributor alignment.
 This ADR proposes that we standardize the entire codebase on **Rust 2024 edition** and adopt its coroutine model as the preferred approach to all internal cooperative task flow and agent loop execution.